broadinstitute/gatk-sv/module07_boost/README.md

 ## _Post hoc_ genotype filtering with lgBoost

-This repository includes scripts to train and apply a light gradient-boosted (lgBoost) model for genotype filtering.
+This directory includes scripts to train and apply a light gradient-boosted (lgBoost) model for genotype filtering.

 A trained lgBoost model can be applied with the following steps: